-- Teams must complete the heat before bringing a claim of intentional interference to the center judge. - If center judge decides intentional interference was made, interfering team is disqualified and a re-throw is granted.
-The re-throw must be against the same team even though disqualified. - If the judges believe that interference could reasonably have been avoided by the team affected, a re-throw will not be granted. - Unintentional contact between players is not considered interference.
+- If center judge decides intentional interference was made, interfering team is disqualified and a rethrow is granted.
+The re-throw must be against the same team even though disqualified. - If the judges believe that interference could reasonably have been avoided by the team affected, a re-throw will not be granted. - ✓ Unintentional contact between players is not considered interference.
 Play shall continue. - Unintentional contact between boomerangs is not considered interference.
 Play shall continue as though the boomerangs did not touch. - If an opponent completed its round and earned a valid time before the interference took place, its score stands.
-The opponent competes against the re-throwing team to make the conditions comparable. - The time is unchanged for the team through the last thrower to complete his turn before interference happened.
-The re-throw starts with the last thrower before the interference. - Timing starts when the affected thrower is tagged.
-Timing is done either for the interfered round only or for the remaining turns to complete the round. - Judges decide which way causes the least advantage or disadvantage to any team.
+The opponent competes against the re-throwing team to make the conditions comparable.

 - May be competitors. - 2 circle masters, 1 for each team.
-They watch for foot faults in the 4-meter circle and signal visibly (each circle master has a flag in the team's color) and audibly if a throw was short, a catch was illegal, and when the thrower may return to the team's gate. - 1 or 2 scorekeepers - 1 starter - 3 timers per team plus one alternate per team to record the start and each tag. - Ensure that all tags and the start and finish are legal. - Watch for foot faults at the team's gate. - Use lap timers on stopwatch. - 3 range stewards per team (each has 1 flag in the team's color) on the 30-meter line. - 1 timer for the five minute limit or a lap timer for the team.
+They watch for foot faults in the 4-meter circle and signal visibly (each circle master has a flag in the team's colour) and audibly if a throw was short, a catch was illegal, and when the thrower may return to the team's gate. - 1 or 2 scorekeepers - 1 starter - 3 timers per team plus one alternate per team to record the start and each tag. - 2 gate judge 1 for each team.
+They who ensures that all tags and the start and finish are legal and watches for foot faults at the team's gate. - Use lap timers on stopwatch. - ≤ 3 range stewards per team (each has 1 flag in the team's colour) on the 30-meter line. - 1 timer for the five minute limit or a lap timer for the team.